 Hi, I'm Eden.
-I'm a student journalist currently based in Boston, MA.
+I'm a journalist, writer, and creative currently based in Israel.

 edenmor320@gmail.com